Introduction: The Visual Language of Norman Power

 Heraldry and Architecture: Stone Testaments to Identity

 Norman castles and churches were covered in heraldic sculpture.
 The great keeps of the 12th century—like the Tower of London (built by William the Conqueror), Rochester Castle, and Falaise Castle in Normandy—display carved shields over gateways and fireplaces.
+These stone arms were not merely decorative; they served as legal markers of ownership and jurisdiction.
+A traveler entering a castle could see at a glance whose authority governed the land.
 In ecclesiastical settings, shields were placed in windows, on tombs, and on chantry chapels.
 The effigy of a Norman knight in full armor often bore his arms on his shield and surcoat, ensuring that even in death his identity was proclaimed.
 Stained glass at the Abbey of Saint-Étienne in Caen (founded by William) still shows medieval shields, though many have been restored.
-This architectural heraldry served both a commemorative and a legal function: by publicly displaying arms, a family asserted its possession of the property and its rights over the local population.

 The Legacy of Norman Heraldry: From Medieval Shield to Modern Emblem

 The Norman system of heraldry did not vanish with the end of the Middle Ages.
 Its principles—hereditary arms, blazon, the rule of tincture, marshalling—became the foundation of all Western heraldry.
 As Norman dynasties intermarried with French, English, and Scottish royalty, their heraldic devices were absorbed into the national traditions.
 The three gold lions on red (initially the arms of the Duchy of Normandy) became the royal arms of England after Henry II (a descendant of William the Conqueror) adopted them.
-Through the Plantagenets and later Tudor monarchs, these lions have flown over battlefields and palaces for nearly a millennium, appearing today on the British passport.
+Through the Plantagenets and later Tudor monarchs, these lions have flown over battlefields and palaces for nearly a millennium, appearing today on the British passport, the covers of official documents, and the uniforms of the British armed forces.

 External link: College of Arms official site — the modern institution that carries forward Norman heraldic practice.